 - Section 60-6,213 defines the term "reckless driving."

-- Section 60-6,196 outlines the penalties for driving a motor vehicle under the influence of alcohol or drugs.
+- Section 60-6,196 outlines the penalties for driving a motor vehicle under the influence of alcohol or drugs (DUI).

-- Section 60-6,315 discusses what Nebraska traffic laws apply to bicycle riders.
+- Section 60-6,315 discusses what Nebraska traffic laws that apply to bicycle riders.